-As soon as possible before November 1, 2019 apply for eHerkenning.
-UWV will use eHerkenning effectively November 1, 2019 as the only way to login to your business account.
-It is key to have access as your organisation need to continue to report illness and/or other related employment matters.
+As soon as possible apply for eHerkenning.
+The UWV will use eHerkenning as the only way for employers to login to your business account.
+It is key to have access as your organisation needs to continue to report illness and/or other related employment matters.

-Step 1: The government has set up an official suppliers list (in Dutch) and you need to choose one supplier to help you setup the eHerkenning.
+Step 1: The government has set up an official suppliers list (in Dutch and English) and you need to choose one supplier to help you set up the eHerkenning.

 Step 2: Select and choose the required authorisation level with the associated log-in tools.
 In addition to a username and password, do you want for example an extra check via SMS?
 Or an extra check via token or app?
 You can determine how to set up the login.
 Tip: UWV requires level EH3 [niveau EH3] and this level is also increasingly being asked by other organisations using this standardised login system.

 Step 3: Check the provider offering ‘Ketenmachtiging’ as this may apply to your organisation.
-With this authorisation you are able to authorise a third party providers or a consultant to login on your behalf and apply the required information in the portal.
+With this authorisation, you are able to authorise a third party provider or a consultant to login on your behalf and apply the required information in the portal.

-Step 4: Contact the supplier and proceed with the necessary steps for set up.
+Step 4: Contact the supplier and proceed with the necessary steps to setup.

 Point of Attention